 - Get valuable SACE points under stage 2 for certain courses

-We also have the opportunity to offer schools guest speakers / industry tours re: Business, Management, Hospitality and Kitchen Operations to compliment the training that we offer.
+We also have the opportunity to offer schools guest speakers / industry tours re: Business, Management, Hospitality and Kitchen Operations to compliment the training we offer.

-“Feedback has also been extremely positive from schools.
+Feedback has also been extremely positive from schools.
 Staff teaching in adjoining areas provided very positive reports about the quality of training and the professional approach of the trainers.
 In particular the teachers noted the student’s engagement and relationship with the trainers.
 This was also reinforced by the absence of any student behaviour management issues.

-At an administrative level, host schools were impressed with the details that were handled before courses began – such as the development of clear behaviour management strategies that worked within school structures, visits and equipment checks by Salford staff, support to purchase required equipment and pre arrangement around ICT access, software and hardware.”
+” At an administrative level, host schools were impressed with the details that were handled before courses began – such as the development of clear behaviour management strategies that worked within school structures, visits and equipment checks by Salford staff, support to purchase required equipment and pre-arrangement around ICT access, software and hardware.”